 These two species — the gray treefrog and Cope’s gray treefrog — are very similar.
-Both have warty skin and prominent adhesive pads on fingers and toes.
+Because they are so similar, they are combined on this page.
+Both species have warty (granular) skin and prominent adhesive pads on fingers and toes.
 The color varies from green to light greenish gray, gray, brown, or dark brown.
 Except for very light individuals, a few large, irregular dark blotches are usually present on the back.
-A large white spot is always present below each eye.
-The belly is white.
+(They are well-camouflaged against a background of lichen-covered tree bark.)
+A large white or gray spot is always present below each eye.
+The belly is white to cream.
 The area inside of the hind legs is yellow or orange yellow, with gray or black mottling.

 Statewide.
 The gray treefrog (H. versicolor) occurs in northeastern, eastern, southern, and central Missouri.
 Cope’s gray treefrog (H. chrysoscelis) occurs in eastern, southeastern, northwestern, and western Missouri.
 The two species are often found in the same counties.